The retina is a layer of cells at the back of your eye that's sensitive to light and sends signals to the brain that allow you to see.

 How do doctors treat diabetic retinopathy?

 Controlling your blood sugar and blood pressure levels is important.
 Doctors will give you medicine and tell you how a good diet can help control your blood sugar and blood pressure.
-Other important things for you to do:
+It's also important that you:

 Your doctor may also give you: